ehsan-tashkhisi/labforward/README.md

 I am also used to create separate branch for each feature but here for simplicity I worked on master branch.

-Better Response status code handling
+Better response status code handling

 Sometimes I try to consider other approaches like document based database or NoSql depending on the requirements.

-To my mind we can Also have more Unit Tests to make sure each individual unit works properly.
+To my mind we can also have more Unit Tests to make sure each individual unit works properly.

-Considering MapStruct for Converting DTOs to entity would be great.
+Considering MapStruct for converting DTOs to entity would be great.

 We should think about locking mechanist to ensure no data loss in some parts.

 How we want to generate report from our data.

 We should have better approach for running test in maven.
-Right now I am just running them in intellij IDEA, but we should have plan to group tests to be run in different stages in our CI/CD.
+Right now I am just running them in IntelliJ IDEA, but we should have plan to group tests to be run in different stages in our CI/CD.

-Having Separate table for valueTypes, is that good?
+Having separate table for valueTypes, is that good?

 # Cucumber Test Features
-Developing using BDD methodology I have defined some scenario like below that are passed.
+Developing using BDD methodology I have defined some scenarios like below that are passed.
 I believe that nothing is more descriptive than putting them here:

 ### Feature: Create AttributeType